MSU-Libraries/catalog/docs/upgrading.md

 [upload the new configs](https://msu-libraries.github.io/catalog/solr/#updating-the-solr-configuration-files) , but there is the chance then when you attempt to index new items into Solr it will not want to overwrite the existing index.
 In that case you will need to need to start with an empty index.
-You can either clear out your current index (using the `--reset-solr` flag in the `harvest-and-import.sh` script), but this will result in downtime for your site where there will be no results returned for a period of time, or follow the below steps to build a temporary alternate collection to index in and then swap over to once it has completed.
+You can either clear out your current index (using the `--reset-solr` flag in the `folio-harvest-and-import.sh` script), but this will result in downtime for your site where there will be no results returned for a period of time, or follow the below steps to build a temporary alternate collection to index in and then swap over to once it has completed.
 All of these commands should be run from within the Solr containers of